 Flood Hydrology Road Map – The next 25 Years

-The EA are committing up to £165 million over the next 25 years to improve hydrological methods using 31 ‘actions’ grouped into:
+The EA is committing up to £165 million over the next 25 years to improve hydrological methods using 31 ‘actions’ grouped into:

 -